The First Night: Background and development

+Critical reception

+In his review of the song, Larry Flick from Billboard described the song as a "sleek soul shuffler" and praised Monica for not rushing "to swap her youth for adult props".
+Overall, he thought the song was "smarter than your average pop hit" and called it a winner that would dominate radio playlists.
+Tony Farsides from Music Week felt that the song "is quite downbeat but builds momentum of its own through Dupri's cameo raps and Monica's own impressive vocals."
+In 2020 the song was ranked at number 108 on Cleveland.com's Every No. 1 song of the 1990s ranked from worst to best list.
+Writer Troy L. Smith said, "Listening to it now, Monica’s “The First Night” may not feel like a song that topped the charts for a total of five weeks.
+But back in 1998, its hip-hop soul vibe fit right in with the times."

 Chart performance

-"The First Night" became Monica's sixth top ten entry and second consecutive number-one hit on the US Billboard Hot 100, reaching the top of the charts in the week of October 3, 1998.
+"The First Night" became Monica's sixth top-10 entry and second consecutive number-one hit on the US Billboard Hot 100, reaching the top of the charts in the week of October 3, 1998.
 It replaced "I Don't Want to Miss a Thing" by Aerosmith which had held the top spot from September 5 to September 26, and followed Monica's first chart topper "The Boy Is Mine" (1998), her duet with Brandy.
-"The First Night" was replaced by Barenaked Ladies's "One Week" after two weeks at number one, only to reclaim the top of the charts for another three weeks in October 1998.
-On Billboard's component charts, it spent six weeks at number-one on the Hot R&B/Hip-Hop Singles & Tracks and became Monica's first entry on the Dance Club Songs chart, also reaching the top spot.
+"The First Night" was replaced by Barenaked Ladies's "One Week" after two weeks at number one, only to reclaim the top of the chart for another three weeks in October 1998.
+On Billboard's component charts, it spent six weeks at number one on the Hot R&B Singles chart and became Monica's first entry on the Dance Club Play chart, also reaching the top spot.

 Internationally, "The First Night" was less successful though it still ranks among Monica's highest and latest-charting singles to date.
-It reached top ten of the singles charts in Canada, the United Kingdom, and Flemish region of Belgium, while entering the top 20 in New Zealand, and the top 30 in Australia, Iceland, Ireland, the Netherlands, and Scotland, as well as on a composite European Hot 100 Singles chart.
+It reached top 10 of the singles charts in Canada, the United Kingdom, and Flemish region of Belgium, while entering the top 20 in New Zealand, and the top 30 in Australia, Iceland, Ireland, the Netherlands, and Scotland, as well as on a composite European Hot 100 Singles chart.
 In the United Kingdom, the song became her second chart topper on the UK R&B Singles.
-In Canada, it also peaked at number 15 on RPMs Dance/Urban chart.
+In Canada, it also peaked at number 15 on RPM's Urban Top 30 chart.

-With sales in excess of 1.0 million copies and a 20 week-stay in the top 40 of the Billboard Hot 100, "The First Night" was certified platinum by the Recording Industry Association of America (RIAA).Billboard ranked it 18th on its Hot 100 year-end listing and 19th on its Hot R&B/Hip-Hop Singles & Tracks year-end chart.
+With sales in excess of 1.0 million copies and a 20 week-stay in the top 40 of the Billboard Hot 100, "The First Night" was certified platinum by the Recording Industry Association of America (RIAA).
+Billboard ranked it 18th on its Hot 100 year-end listing and 19th on its Hot R&B Singles year-end chart.
 In 1999, it finished 26 on Billboard's Hot 100 decade-end chart.
 In 2018, the magazine ranked it 361th on its 60th Anniversary all-time chart.